If it seems like the world is getting more expensive, that’s because it is.

 Studies show that regularly sleeping less than seven hours per night correlates with higher blood pressure, diabetes, obesity and depression.
 None of these are synonymous with living well, and all sound like issues that could cost you in the form of healthcare bills.

-The price cut on refurbished items can be substantial, according to Consumer Reports.
-The site also cites an Accenture study that found that only 5% of returned electronics were actually defective, so you have a pretty good shot at scoring a virtually new laptop, TV or smartphone for a great price.
+The price cut on refurbished or open-box items can be substantial.
+Returned electronic products were often not even defective in the first place, so you have a pretty good shot at scoring a virtually new laptop, TV or smartphone for a great price.

 Play Social Director